abdeladimabid/Cosmetica/README.md

     }
 }
 ```
-**Note:** Username and email must be unique. otherwise youll get a duplicate entry Error.
+**Note:** Username and email must be unique. otherwise you'll get a duplicate entry Error.

 **Make a put request to update an existing client**